A fast solver for ill-conditioned linear systems using randomized stable solutions of its blocks: Numerical experiments

-For \cref{tab:dobk_vs_sobk_vs_rerbk_tab3} we created $b=Ax, x_\star = A^\dagger b$, where $x \in \mathbb{R}^{n \times 1}$ was created using MATLAB `randn' function.
-The observed relative error (RE) indicates that indeed the solutions are converging even as we minimize the norm of the residual in these high condition problems.
+We use speed-up of ROR-BK over a given method and given tolerance as $\frac{\text{time (or iterations) of method}}{\text{time (or iterations) of ROR-BK}}$ and we write it as `method:Speed-up'. `$\ddagger$' denotes that the method did not meet the convergence criterion within 2000 seconds.
+We use \enquote{IT} to denote the required number of iterations to meet the convergence criterion, and the elapsed computing time in seconds is referred to as \enquote{CPU}.

-Our experiments demonstrate that with respect to time, ROR-BK is between \textbf{1.44} and \textbf{4.53} times faster than SOBK, and \textbf{1.42} to \textbf{59.38} times faster than the TA-ReBlocK-U method, highlighting the gains of the proposed method across a wide range of problems.
+Our experiments demonstrate that with respect to time, ROR-BK is \textbf{1.23} to \textbf{5.17} times faster than SOBK and \textbf{1.83} to \textbf{49.08} times faster than the TA-ReBlocK-U method in these example systems, highlighting the gains of the proposed method across a wide range of problems.
 While the speed-up of ROR-BK in the number of iterations is even more attractive, we have to note that SOBK has 3 block updates every iteration and the other two methods have 4 block updates in each.